-The Dallas-Fort Worth area has tons of nature trails and hikes to go to for walking, jogging, running, biking, or other outdoor activities.
-There are some of the Best hiking trails near by!
+The Dallas-Fort Worth area has tons of hiking and nature trails near me for walking, jogging, running, biking, or other outdoor activities.
+These are some of the Best hiking trails near me!

-This may be of a surprise to many as much of Dallas and its surrounding areas are flat – Forbes and D Magazine even agree that Dallas is the “Capitol of the Great Plains” (A fun fact: according to planotexas.org.
+This may be of a surprise to many as much of Dallas and its surrounding areas are flat – Forbes and D Magazine even agree that Dallas is the “Capitol of the Great Plains” but has a ton of green spaces (A fun fact: according to planotexas.org)

 The city of Plano received its name from Dr Henry Dye in 1848 who decided on the Spanish word Plano to mean “plain” as to describe the surrounding terrain).